Add to Chrome

 1 Import from Toby

 If you're switching from Toby to Tabme, you can easily bring your saved sessions into Tabme.
 Export your Toby collections by going to Toby's account settings and choosing Export to JSON.
 Then, in Tabme, click on Settings and find the Import option.
+The import process has been improved for better reliability and includes better undo/redo support when moving folders during import.

 2 Import from Chrome Bookmarks